novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-116.md

 At these words, Park Ki-ho's eyes sparkled.

-To forcibly reclaim 5% each year, the amount would depend on the value of 【Someone Else's Story】.
+To forcibly reclaim 5% each year, the amount would depend on the value of 【Nam's Story】.

 The hidden nuance in Lee Hyun-woo's proposed condition was essentially asking for a high price.